james-menzies/nudge/README.md

 The utility of this application is two-fold.
 It is designed to:

 1. Maintain a pseudo-database of musicians, including what instrument they play, and the specific roles that they perform.
-The program allows for basic CRUD operations to be performed on these musicians.
+The program allows for basic add/remove/edit operations to be performed on these musicians.

 ![Player Edit View](docs/App_Screenshots/Player_list.png)

 2. Design rosters for specific concert programs, allowing both for manual and automatic filling of positions, whilst ensuring that players aren't put into inappropriate positions.
-A roster is able to be printed as well.
+A roster is able to be exported as plain text.

 ![Roster Edit View](docs/App_Screenshots/Roster_Edit.png)